doc4d/docs/docs/Admin/dataExplorer.md

 The Data Explorer relies on the [`WebAdmin`](webAdmin.md) web server component for the configuration and authentication settings.

 - **configuration**: the Data Explorer configuration reuses the [`WebAdmin` web server settings](webAdmin.md#webadmin-settings),
-- **authentication**: access to the Data Explorer is granted when the [session user is authenticated](webAdmin.md#authentication-and-session) and if the user has the "WebAdmin" privilege.
+- **authentication**: access to the Data Explorer is granted when the [session user is authenticated](webAdmin.md#authentication-and-session) and has the "WebAdmin" privilege.
 When the Data Explorer is accessed through the **Data Explorer** menu item (see below), an automatic authentication is provided.

 > If data must not be available on the server, the Data Explorer access can be disabled using the [`.setAdminProtection()`](API/datastoreClass.md#setadminprotection) function.